 If you know how income protection insurance works you may want to jump ahead to "Top 10 income protection insurance policies in the UK"

 What is income protection insurance?

-Income protection insurance is an insurance policy that pays out a monthly benefit if you are unable to work due to illness or an accident.
+Income protection insurance is a personal insurance policy that pays out a monthly benefit if you become unable to work due to illness or injury.
 Many policies will not pay out if you have been made redundant, however.
-Income protection policies will often pay out until your retirement, death or until you return to work, although short-term policies are also available that will pay out for a limited period - often around one, two or five years.
+Income protection policies will often pay out until your retirement, death or until you return to work, although short-term policies are also available that will pay out for a limited period of time – often around one, two or five years.
 Short-term policies usually have cheaper monthly premiums as a result.

 Income protection insurance policies will pay out after an agreed deferred period has passed which is often between one and 12 months.
 The deferred period is the waiting period between the first day that you are unable to work and when the income protection benefit starts to be paid to you.

 Payouts are tax-free but are only for a percentage of your salary, typically around 60% to 70% of your gross income can be covered.
 The benefit amount is not taxed and you can usually receive state benefits like statutory sick pay in addition to the income protection pay out.

 Who needs income protection insurance?

 As well as employees, self-employed workers should also think about buying income protection insurance if their income is dependent on their ability to work.
 Income protection cover is for anyone who will suffer a loss of income if they became ill or injured so that they can receive a benefit that will provide financial support.
 Manual workers are usually the most aware of this risk but it is worth noting that stress, depression and anxiety as well as other mental health conditions are high on the list of reasons for claims as is cancer.
 Falling ill could prevent anyone from being able to work including clerical workers.